northwestcoder/satori-api-server/README.md

 ```

 <a name="create_taxonomy"/>

-## Create A Single Custom Taxonomy
+## /satori/taxonomy/create

 Method: POST

-Experimental

-/satori/taxonomy/create
+Creates a single custom Satori Taxonomy.
+Experimental, WIP.
 Expects a valid json body for the post, see [Satori Docs](https://app.satoricyber.com/docs/api#post-/api/v1/taxonomy/custom/classifier) for more info.

 <a name="locations"/>
 ## Find Database Locations and Classifiers for a Datastore

 Method: GET

-There are two paths and methods in this example:
+There are two paths/methods in this example:

 First, you can retrieve all schema/table/column info associated with a Satori Datastore by using:
 ```/satori/location/get_locations_by_datastore?datastore_id=YOUR_DATASTORE```

 This is the raw full list of all schemas, tables and columns that Satori has discovered.

 Second, you can retrieve all of the above, but only for info which has been classified by Satori (or by you, by hand):
 ```/satori/location/get_tags_by_datastore?datastore_id=YOUR_DATASTORE```